 note: music adopted 1828, original lyrics adopted 1818, adapted lyrics adopted 1847; under Augusto PINOCHET"s military rule, a verse glorifying the army was added; however, as a protest, some citizens refused to sing this verse; it was removed when democracy was restored in 1990

-China name: "Yiyongjun Jinxingqu" (The March of the Volunteers)
+name: "Yiyongjun Jinxingqu" (The March of the Volunteers)

 lyrics/music: TIAN Han/NIE Er